mouton0815/hello-kubernetes/README.md

 $ kubectl apply -f ./backend-golang/kubernetes.yml
 $ kubectl apply -f ./frontend-nodejs/kubernetes.yml
 ```
-Alternatively (and preferably!) you can combine all yaml files using the "kustomize" flag `-k` and deploy everything together:
+Alternatively (and preferably) you can combine all yaml files using the "kustomize" flag `-k` and deploy everything together:
 ```shell script
 $ kubectl apply -k .
 ```